Air Embolism-Induced Ischemic Stroke Following Orthognathic Surgery in a Patient With Goldenhar Syndrome. | Canada Hyperbarics Skip to main content

 What They Found

-A 20-year-old male patient with Goldenhar syndrome developed an acute ischemic stroke in the left thalamus after undergoing LeFort I maxillary osteotomy, bilateral sagittal split ramus osteotomy, and anterior iliac crest bone grafting.
+A 20-year-old male patient with Goldenhar syndrome developed an acute ischaemic stroke in the left thalamus after undergoing LeFort I maxillary osteotomy, bilateral sagittal split ramus osteotomy, and anterior iliac crest bone grafting.
 Advanced imaging revealed air pockets in the cavernous sinus, suggesting an air embolism as the cause of the stroke.

 Canadian Relevance